jnozzi/cocoadev.com/markdown/SecureConnectionWithCFStream.md

 ----

-Your problem may be that the General/AsyncSocket delegate method is called onSocketWillConnect: and not socketWillConnect:
+Your problem may be that the AsyncSocket delegate method is called onSocketWillConnect: and not socketWillConnect:

 :)